ashaherb/Wiley-Downloader/README.md

 pip install pypdf
 ```

+# Running the script
-Clone the repo and use the script as follow:
+Once you have installed everything, Clone the repo and move to directory and issue:
 `python scraper.py <Book URL>`

 Example:
 `python scraper.py http://onlinelibrary.wiley.com/book/10.1002/9781118033104`

+# Feedback
+Any constructive feedback is welcome.